are four main types of megalithic monument to be found in Ireland. These

 sun, moon, another heavenly body, or another monument or a landscape feature.

 To most archaeologists, megalithic monuments are tombs, places where the bones of the ancestors were laid to rest.
 However, the numbers don't really add up, the amount of burials is quite small in comparison to the amount of labour that went into erecting a monument.
 In some sites, for example Creevykeel in County Sligo, no bones or cremations were found at all; in others such as Newgrange, the remains of only five people were found.
 Newgrange is much more of a neolithic temple or cathederal than a tomb.
-At Carrowkeel, the remains of about 32 people came from the chambers of 12 cairns.
+At Carrowkeel, the remains of about 32 people came from the chambers of seven monuments.

 The fourth type of megalithic chamber are the wedges, stone boxes that are found all around the country, and often in clusters with other types of monument.